rvernica/SciDB-Py/README.rst

 NOTE for different versions of SciDB
 ------------------------------------
 The master branch of this repository tracks the latest release of SciDB.
-To get a version of SciDB-Py that works with SciDB version 15.7 or older, choose the `scidb15.7` branch.
+To get a version of SciDB-Py that works with SciDB version 15.7 or older, choose the ``scidb15.7`` branch.

 SciDB-py: Python Interface to SciDB
 ===================================
 SciDB-py is a full-featuered Python interface to SciDB.
 Its goal is to allow users to utilize the power of SciDB_ from Python, using a familiar and intuitive numpy-like syntax.
-For more information, see the SciDB Documentation_.
+For more information, see the SciDB-Py Documentation_.

 - Authors: Jake VanderPlas <jakevdp@cs.washington.edu>, Chris Beaumont <cbeaumont@cfa.harvard.edu>, Kriti Sen Sharma <ksen@paradigm4.com>
 - License: Simplified BSD